Valeri4n/Chia-Farm-Tools/ubuntu-build/README.md

 Install items as needed

 ## Resize ubuntu root drive to max space
+THis step may be needed if the linux install did not use all of the available drive space since Ubuntu default install doesn't always.
 ```
 name=$(df -h /home|sed -n 2p|awk '{print $1}')
 sudo lvextend -l +100%FREE $name